Tech-at-DU/d3-tutorial/13-Pie-Charts/readme.md

 Draw another smaller pie chart in one of the corners.

-Or, stretch goal, draw a doughnut around the existing piechart showing the coutries.
+Or, stretch goal, draw a doughnut around the existing piechart showing the countries.

 **Challenge**